WSU-4110/foss-finder/README.md

-###This branch is a bit different because it does not have the same folder structure, but should function the same
+###This branch is a bit different because it does not have the same folder structure, but should function the same.

 ![FOSSGUY](FOSSGUY2.png)
 ### FOSS Finder